browserengineering/book/book/security.md

 We\'ve added user data, in the form of cookies, to our browser, and immediately had to bear the heavy burden of securing that data and ensuring it was not misused.
-But with some simple tweaks to our web server, we\'ve prevented the most common web application vulnerabilities, and seen how the browser capabilities we developed to build rich applications also enabled these attacks.
+We then saw the rich browser features we developed turn into attack vector.
+And we've made with some simple tweaks to our guest book to prevent two common web application vulnerabilities.

 Exercises
 =========